 The corner store, 25 x 80 feet will be taken by the Seminole Pharmacy.
 Complete sanitary fixtures are being installed for the soda fountain, and the location, just opposite the Citizens Bank, will be a vast improvement over their present stand.

 The contract on the Campbell building is held by J. W. Conner, who has a number of buildings locally to his credit.

 A floor plan of the building will be found on page four.

 The building was constructed of hollow clay tile, the same material that the J. D. Redd building (1922), soon to be razed by the City of Homestead, was built of.

 Archie Campbell’s furniture business was on the ground floor on the south side of the building and the Seminole Pharmacy was on the north side.
-Later, Campbell Bros. became the Gulf State Furniture Company which then became Homestead Furniture.
-That business moved across Krome Avenue and was located in the building where Casita Tejas is now.
+The Campbell Furniture Co. was purchased by the Gulf State Furniture Co., owned by M. C. Smith of Miami, in April of 1923.
+The store, the second one in a chain which would eventually number nine stores, held its grand opening on May 25, 1923.
+On June 20, 1927, the Gulf State Furniture Co. went into involuntary bankruptcy and was liquidated.
+Its assets were distributed to other furniture stores in Miami and the building in Homestead was shuttered.
 The Seminole Pharmacy later became Doc Brown’s drug store.

 The Campbell Brothers building adjoined the Homestead Pharmacy building to the south.
 The Seminole Theater building (also built in 1921) was built for James W. English by Henry Brooker, Sr., the owner of the Homestead Mercantile Co.
 It was between the Homestead Pharmacy and the Homestead Mercantile Co.